-Date of report: 29 May 2019
+Date of report 29 May 2019

 Reported case interaction between

-Raltegravir and Mineral Supplements
+Raltegravir and Dietary supplements

 Drugs suspected to be involved in the DDI